Safety on Mount Kilimanjaro

 -

-The sun’s rays are intense at high altitudes.
-Use sunscreen with a high SPF, wear sunglasses, and protect your skin with a wide-brimmed hat.
+The sun’s rays are unusually intense at higher altitudes.
+Use sunscreen with a high protection factor, wear sunglasses, and protect your facial skin with a wide-brimmed hat.

 -